400 Grading Policies: M.S.W. Handbook

 Letter grades are assigned in accordance with the categories defined below:

 - P – Pass: performance reflecting an acceptable mastery of graduate level course content.
+A pass in this system should be viewed as the equivalent of the work in the “B” or better category in an A to F grading system.

 - MP - Marginal Pass: performance of a marginal quality, falling below the mastery of graduate level course content.
 A marginal pass in this system should be viewed as the equivalent of the work in the “C” category in an A to F grading system.